KandelN/nsf-pose-2025-r.topmodel-workshop/README.md

 ## Project Structure

 - **Main Webpage**: The primary workshop materials are rendered into a multi-page website.
-- **Single-Page Directory**: Contains the `qmd` code for rendering a single-page version of the workshop materials.
+- **Single-Page Directory**: Contains the quarto code for rendering a single-page version of the workshop materials.

 ## Compiling the Quarto Files